spring-framework-guru/sfg-blog-posts/jdbc-template/README.md

-# JDBC Template
+# JdbcTemplate

-Example project for blog post about using JDBC Template for CRUD operations.
+Example project for blog post about using JdbcTemplate for CRUD operations.